Chemotherapy for pancreatic cancer

 Key facts

-• Chemotherapy uses drugs to kill cancer cells.
+• Chemotherapy is drug treatment used to kill cancer cells.
 It is one of the main treatments for pancreatic cancer.

 • Chemotherapy is used in different ways, depending on your cancer diagnosis and how well you are.

 • There are different chemotherapy drugs used for pancreatic cancer.
-You may have one drug, such as gemcitabine.
-Or you may have several drugs together, including FOLFIRINOX, gemcitabine and capecitabine, and gemcitabine with nab-paclitaxel.
+You may have one drug or several drugs together.

 • Sometimes chemotherapy is used with radiotherapy.
 This is called chemoradiotherapy.

 • Chemotherapy can also cause other side effects.
-These can include fatigue (extreme tiredness), feeling and being sick, runny poo (diarrhoea), hair loss, and tingling or numbness in your fingers or toes.
+These can include fatigue (extreme tiredness), feeling and being sick, runny poo (diarrhoea), blood clots in a vein, and tingling or numbness in your fingers or toes.

 • There are ways to manage side effects.
 Tell your doctor or nurse if you have any side effects so that they can help.

-• You will have regular check-ups and blood tests during chemotherapy to check you are well enough for each treatment.
+• You will have regular check-ups and blood tests during chemotherapy to check you are well enough for each cycle of

-• After your chemotherapy has finished, you will have a CT scan every few months to check for any changes.
+• During and after your chemotherapy, you will have a CT scan every few months to check for any changes.

 Chemotherapy can be used in different ways.
 It can be used: